oclint/oclint-docs/rules/size.rst

 **Thresholds:**

 NESTED_BLOCK_DEPTH
-    The depth of a block or compound statement reporting threshold, default value is 5
+    The depth of a block or compound statement reporting threshold, default value is 5.

 NPathComplexity
 ---------------

 **Since: 0.4**

 NPath complexity is determined by the number of execution paths through that method.
-Compared to cyclomatic complexity, NPath complexity has two outstanding characteristics: first, it distinguish between different kinds of control flow structures; second, it takes the various type of acyclic paths in a flow graph into consideration.
+Compared to cyclomatic complexity, NPath complexity has two outstanding characteristics: first, it distinguishes between different kinds of control flow structures; second, it takes the various type of acyclic paths in a flow graph into consideration.

 Based on studies done by the original author in AT&T Bell Lab, an NPath threshold value of 200 has been established for a method.